 “Then stop mocking us.
 ‘Gator’s love life is none y’all’s biznuss.”

 We shut up.
 Angie slows down.
-I guess that their sex lives are unsatisfactory.
-I don’t want to know.
+I guess their sex lives are unsatisfactory.
+I do not want to know.

 Once we find the barn, we off-load our equipment, setting up inside the circle of vehicle headlights.
 Instead of helping with the drum set-up, ‘Gator leads his comfort girl hand-in-hand away from the crowd.
 We know where that’s going to end.
 Seamus is right behind them with his girlfriend.
 The four of us remain with the equipment.
 Lame stadium rock is blasting from several pick-up truck radios.
 Gator has us promising we’ll play that crap.

-“Let’s play those songs like we would do it – no long guitar or drum solos, no standing around like statues, and play the song fast.”
+“Let’s play those songs like we would do it – no long guitar or drum solos, no standing around like statues, and we’ll play real fast.”

 We all look at each other and laugh.